 The radiant cut, also known by the terms a cut-cornered and also by GIA as a square modified brilliant, typically has 70 facets.
 The radiant cut diamond is a square-shaped cut however as sharp edges are a point of weakness in the gem, cutters have truncated the edges.

-The appearance of the diamond is of a very unique sparkle this comes from the fact it is a mixed cut, thereby having characteristics of both the step cut diamonds and of the brilliant cut diamonds.
-The defining characteristic however, is the truncating of the corners.
-It is this which enables it to be easily distinguished from the princess cut another mixed cut.
+The appearance of the diamond is of a very unique sparkle this comes from the fact that it is a mixed cut, thereby having characteristics of both the step cut diamonds and of the brilliant-cut diamonds.
+The defining characteristic, however, is the truncating of the corners.
+It is this which enables it to be easily distinguished from the princess cut.

-When buying a radiant cut diamond it is recommended that you try to purchase one within the ratio of 1.5 as this is will result in the greatest sparkle.
-It has however became more and more popular over recent years to have a squarer shape which would obviously take the ratio down nearer to one.
+When buying a radiant cut diamond it is recommended that you try to purchase one within the ratio of 1.5 as this will result in the greatest sparkle.
+It has, however, become more and more popular over recent years to have a squarer shape which would obviously take the ratio down nearer to one.